 The exciting part is your profits.
 Here's what a few of the investing greats have to say about boring investing

 “Much success can be attributed to inactivity.
 Most investors cannot resist the temptation to constantly buy and sell.”

-For example being over confident about a stock and investing too much in that one stock.
-Sure you might be right, but always ask yourself can you afford to loose the investment if you are wrong?
+For example, being over confident about stock and investing too much in that one stock.
+Sure, you might be right, but always ask yourself can you afford to lose the investment if you are wrong?

-Emotions should be checked at the door end of.
-Investing isn't a get rich quick scheme, don't let others tell you that.
-Sure you can make a lot of money but you can also loose too – so make sure you outweigh the risks by using logic and spreading your investments.
+Emotions should be checked at the door end.
+Investing isn't a get-rich-quick scheme, don't let others tell you that.
+Sure, you can make a lot of money, but you can also lose too – so make sure you outweigh the risks by using logic and spreading your investments.

 Are there any investing tips that have served you well?
 Let me know in the comments below.